Nicole0310/Tinder_For_Food/Tinder_For_Food/README.md

 	- README.md

 ### Installation Instructions
-1..
-Download the Release version of the project.
+1. Download the Release version of the project.
-2. OPen the project in Visual Studio.
+2. Open the project in Visual Studio.
 3. Run the application.